Schr3da/platformer-concept-architecture/README.md

-# platformer-concept-architecture
+# General

-This is a architecture example of how to separate business logic for a 2d game platformer properly in order to allow good application state handling.
+This code sample has code architecture characteristic and follows a clean code approach by separating core business logic from the rendering code in order to make it easy extensible and maintainable.
+The core business logic and data structures can be found in ./src/core.
+For rendering pixijs was used.
+Based on the code separation renders can be easily exchanged/replaced.

 # Controls